gwendalauphan/how_to/onboard_with_kubernetes.md

 As you can see, minikube provides a built-in way to run kubectl commands using `minikube kubectl -- <command>`.
 But normally, you'll have to install kubectl separately to interact with the cluster.

-This is what we'll see in the next section.
+This is what we'll see in the next section -> [How to install kubectl (kubernetes client tool)](#how-to-install-kubectl-kubernetes-client-tool)

 ### Good to know
 Minikube also provides a usefull web dashboard to monitor your cluster.
 You can access it by running: